unfoldingWord/fred-zulip-bot/README.md

-# fred-zulip-bot
-Repo for the FRED Zulip bot.
+# This is the repo for the Fred AI.